Rising damp treatments

 As the market leading damp proofing specialists since our formation way back in 1951, there is not much about damp that we have not experienced.
 We would like to use our position of authority to clear up and answer some of the most commonly asked questions about damp proofing that we encounter on a daily basis.

-If you find that we have not addressed your damp proofing question amongst that list then simply give our damp specialist team a call on 0800 633 5712.
+If you find that we have not addressed your damp proofing question amongst that list then simply give our damp specialist team a call or arrange a property survey using the button below.

 Damp proofing is simply the generic term used to describe the various forms of damp treatment that can be used to address problems caused by conditions like rising damp, penetrating damp or excessive condensation.